Ahmed67124/Ahmed67124/README.md

 - 👋 Hi, I’m Ahmed Emad
 - 👀 I’m interested in Robotics Engineering

 - 🌱 I'm currently working as an R&D Robotics Engineer in a company that works on numerous robotics projects in the Middle East.
-I primarily work on the motion and path planning of robotic arms using the ROS and Python programming .
-I also used to work on a path planning method to improve the path of a self-driving car for a Formula Student racing team.
+I primarily work on the motion and path planning of robotic arms using ROS and Python programming .
+I also used to work on a path planning method to improve the path of a self-driving car for a Formula Student racing team using ROS and Python programming.

 - 💞️ I’m looking to collaborate in robotics industry